The impact of spatio-temporal travel distance on epidemics using an interpretable attention-based sequence-to-sequence model: Introduction

-To measure the weights of different travel distances, we propose an epidemic-free model and investigate the effect of the pattern of change in travel distance on the spatio-temporal spread of COVID19.
-The sequence-to-sequence learning framework \citep{sutskever2014sequence} and attention-based learning \citep{fukui2019attention} are used in conjunction to provide a data-driven approach that improves sequence forecasting accuracy and improves the interpretability of travel distances.
-These are the inputs to the model, which include the sequence of epidemic trajectories with past confirmed cases and deaths and the number of people who travel for various travel distances.
-In addition, for COVID-19, we incorporate geographical information (latitude and longitude) \citep{Tian2020} and state information to predict the sequence of events in the future.
-Most importantly, we want to determine the relationship between travel patterns and the number of new cases and deaths.
-The specific class of travel distance is more important in determining epidemic spread than the overall distance travelled.
-As a result, the unique goal of our research is to provide an intuitive travel pattern for predicting and interpreting the course of an epidemic at various times and locations throughout the United States, which could aid decision-makers in improving the COVID-19's mobility rule.
+In light of these limitations, our study introduces county-level travel distance patterns into sequence-based deep learning to elucidate the qualitative effects of population mobility on epidemic spread.
+We propose an encoder-decoder model to elucidate the interplay between different travel distances and the spatio-temporal spread of COVID-19.
+To offer a data-driven approach that not only enhances sequence forecasting accuracy but also provides interpretable insights into travel patterns, we employ the sequence-to-sequence framework \cite{sutskever2014sequence} coupled with attention mechanisms \cite{fukui2019attention}.
+It takes into account the sequence of epidemic trajectories, historically confirmed cases and deaths, and the number of people traveling at various distances as inputs.
+Additionally, we incorporate geographical information, including latitude and longitude \cite{Tian2020}, and state-level information to predict the future trajectory of COVID-19 cases and deaths.
+Our primary objective is to uncover the relationship between travel patterns and new cases and deaths, with a specific focus on understanding which class of travel distance plays a more significant role in driving epidemic spread.
+Consequently, our work aims to provide an intuitive understanding of travel patterns and their impact on predicting and interpreting the course of the epidemic across different time periods and regions of the United States.
+This information holds significant implications for policymakers striving to refine and tailor COVID-19 mobility regulations.